07ahu/protein_nucleic_acid_binding/README.md

 To do this, we want to make sure the titles correspond to fit the right Kd with the other data.
 You can sort both sheets via the title column and then merge by copy and pasting.

-An example of the final spreadsheet that is input into the model can be found (here)[Data_spreadsheet.xlsx] Make SURE you have these column titles: iptm,	ptm,	mpdockq,	pdockq,	average_plddt,	average_pae,	contact_pairs,	title,	kd
+An example of the final spreadsheet that is input into the model can be found [here](examples/Data_spreadsheet.xlsx) Make SURE you have these column titles: iptm,	ptm,	mpdockq,	pdockq,	average_plddt,	average_pae,	contact_pairs,	title,	kd

 Now, we want to make a testing dataset that can be tried once the model is created!